SAP/openui5-docs/docs/Defining_Column_Width_6f778a8.md

 <a name="loio6f778a805bc3453dbb66e246d8271839__section_sy2_2hg_5pb"/>

-### sap.m.Table: Strict Layout
+### Strict Layout

 There might be cases where you need to define a static width \(px, em, or %\) for all columns in the table.
-For these cases the table offers a strict layout feature.
-To activate this feature, set the `fixedLayout="Strict"` property in the table.
+For these cases `sap.m.Table` offers a strict layout feature.
+To activate this feature, set `fixedLayout="Strict"` in the table.
 The `Strict` layout takes the defined column width for the columns into account and renders a placeholder column which occupies the remaining width of the table to ensure the column width is strictly applied.

 ![](loiobbde60a7988c47749f431b5ecd6622ef_LowRes.png)